sangiloum/travel/_routes/seoul-daejeonktx.md

 #### KTX Trains
 The KTX is a high-speed train that travels at speeds of up to 305 km/h.
 KTX standard seats cost **KRW 23,700** and first class seats costs KRW 33,200 and are sometimes discounted.
 Travel time is roughly **one hour** depending on the number of stops in route.
 Tickets do occasionally sell out but trains run every 10 to 20 minutes.
 Please see the website above for current timetables.
-Train types other than KTX exist but take two hours to travel to Daejeon and do not run as often.

 {: .warning}
 Often KTX tickets on Friday evening, Saturday morning, and Sunday evening are sold out.
 If you are traveling on these days, it is recommended to buy tickets in advance.